keikworld/zero-pay-sdk/documentation/DEMO_SCRIPT_V5.0.md

 > - Mock OAuth flow simulates real gateway authentication
 > - Tokens encrypted with AES-256-GCM
 >
 > Done!
 User gets a memorable alias: '**RedFox42**' and a UUID.
-No app install required.
-This works on any device—POS, Android, iOS, or web."
+This works on any device—mPOS, Android, iOS, or web."

 **Key Points to Emphasize:**
 - ✅ **5-minute setup**, works immediately